 Who cares about clean code ?

-One of the biggest issues within in the software development industry is that, in reality is not many of the right people actually care about clean code.
+One of the biggest issues within in the software development industry is that, not many of the right people actually care about clean code.
 It’s true that maybe a certain percentage of developers may care about clean code, but from experience they don’t all work on the same teams, and most probably not on your team.
 Those that do care, are in all likelihood engaged in up hill struggles with powers that be.

 The truth is, clean code takes time, effort, attention and care, all four values the business sector doesn’t really care about.
 The reason being is that Clean Code falls into the Quality criteria of the Quality Triangle, a variant of what is most commonly known as the Project Management Triangle.